Hi and welcome! I’m Stevie.

 As a teenager, I was a lifeguard at the city pool year after year.
-I met my husband-to-be at the ripe old age of fifteen.
+I met my husband-to-be at the age of fifteen.
 I loved school and couldn’t get enough information.
 I participated in student council and several sports including basketball, volleyball, tennis, and soccer.
 I was also a cheerleader.
 I made Academic All-State for basketball (6-on-6, half court ball actually…Oklahoma and Iowa were the last the switch to 5-on-5 for girls, interestingly enough).
 I was also Salutatorian for high school graduating class of 100 or so people (a B in a semester of Geometry as a freshman kept me from a three-way tie for Valedictorian…boo!).

 The first in my extended family to graduate from college, I completed a B.S.
 Degree in Sports/Exercise Science from Oklahoma State University in three and a half years and played on the university’s burgeoning women’s soccer team (before they gave out scholarships to players).
 I was also on the President’s Leadership Council.

 After college, I married my high school sweetheart at the age of twenty.
 Shortly after, I left Oklahoma as we set off on his career with the Air Force which spanned 20 years and a plethora of homes across the country including California, Wyoming, Texas, New Jersey, Georgia, Nevada, and Virginia.
 I currently live in Las Vegas with my husband and our two kids who homeschool (Unschool, actually…heard of it?
 It’s incredible!).

 It turns out I’m a gypsy at heart, and I might never have known it if I wasn’t dragged kicking and screaming from Oklahoma.
 Where are we going next?
 Who knows?
 That’s half the fun!